 Data from a limited survey in 1982 suggested a higher LakeSPI Index of 68%.
-At the time of this survey no invasive weed species were noted, with native charophyte meadows extending to a depth of 3.5 m, native milfoils and pondweeds also common, and one pondweed species being recorded to 5 m depth.
+At the time of this survey no invasive weed species were noted, with native charophyte meadows extending to a depth of 3.5 m, native milfoils and pondweeds also common, and one pondweed species recorded to 5 m depth.

-Table 21.LakeSPI results for Lower Huia Reservoir.
+LakeSPI results for Lower Huia Reservoir.
 LakeSPI Indices expressed as a percentage of lake maximum potential.

-State Year LakeSPI Index (%) Native Condition Index (%) Invasive Impact Index (%)
+State Year LakeSPI Native Condition Invasive Impact Index

+(70)

 Potential condition 96 93 0

 Historic data 1982 68 47 0

 Present day 2008 31 19 33

-3.5.4 Upper Nihotupu Reservoir
+4.5.4 Upper Nihotupu Reservoir